dsa0x/ede/README.md

 # ede

+Yet another scripting language.
-A dynamically typed scripting language written in go
+Ede, which means language in Yoruba, is dynamically typed scripting language written in go.